JAVA SERVER FACES APPLICATION CONFIGURATION

 <to-view-id>/welcome.xhtml</to-view-id>

-The <to-view-id> element contains the identifier of the view that must be displayed when this navigation rule is matched.
+the view that must be displayed when this navigation rule is matched.

 The <managed-bean> Element :